jrd261/exp-docs/_pages/developers/guides/local-app-development.md

 # Launch Your Application

-First, use the EXP user interface or API to create a device.
-You do not need to record the uuid or secret.

 Assuming you have a local HTML5 application, change your working directory to the directory containing `index.html` and run

 ```bash